wp-plugins/dmsguestbook/readme.txt

 * Sidebar widget
 * Administrator can review posts before shown this
 * Create your own guestbook template (beta)
-* Administrator can search entries in guestbook (beta)
+* Administrator can search entries in guestbook
 * Gravatar function
+* Multiple guestbooks (NEW in 1.13.0)

 Enjoy it :-)